Skip to main content

 • preparing or commissioning policy and position papers, amendments, opinion polls, surveys, etc.

-The register does not apply to individuals acting in a strictly personal capacity and not in association with others
+The register does not apply to individuals acting in a strictly personal capacity and not in association with others.

 Good reasons to register